 Medium Risk Confined Spaces

 This Medium Risk Confined Spaces course is devised to give the delegate attending the knowledge to work in a Medium Risk confined space safely.

-If you are working in a confined space which may require you to use escape breathing apparatus.
+If you are working in a confined space which may require you to use an escape breathing apparatus.
 If you have to enter the space using *manual or mechanical access equipment.

 Medium Risk confined spaces will also require the involvement of those who are positioned outside of the confined space.
 They will have assigned responsibilities for dealing with an emergency and controlling the entry.
 The course is also suitable for those who conduct this role.

 *Manual or mechanical access –

 Horizontally entering a confined space by walking or climbing or working away from the vertical entry with restricted use of a rescue line.

 Vertically entering a confined space using a man-riding winch or ladder where both operatives will need assisted rescue and fall protection.

 The Medium Risk Confined Spaces course aims to provide the delegate with improved knowledge of: